 I grew up in a beach town, body surfing.
 Recently, I have gone back to swimming.
 Every time I paddle out, my heart shall connect with Will.
 He was an amazing young man and a beautiful soul.

-My heart and condolences go out to the Bonsey family, Wills friends and the community of Laguna Beach who supported this young man.
-Next week, I shall be in Southern California.
-Both Blake and I will visit Laguna Beach to Honor Will.
+My heart and condolences go out to Wills family and friends and the community who supported this young man.

 JULIA HUGO RACHEL